juliettegondon/juliettegondon/README.md

-- 🤓 I’m currently learning React!
+- 🤓 I’m currently learning AWS and sharpening my skills in React!
 - 👯 I’m looking to collaborate on an app that involves music or plants! 🌱
 - 🤔 I’m looking for help with ... finding a junior developer position... pls
 - 💬 Ask me about ... my favorite bands 🎶